-This two and a half day course will explain the policy process, including how policy issues are identified and analysed and how policy decisions are reached and communicated.
+This course will explain the policy process, including how policy issues are identified and analysed and how policy decisions are reached and communicated.

 $3,000 GST incl; Group discounts applicable

 The workshop starts with explaining how policy is made at the national level, highlighting the centrality of the Budget cycle and the importance of understanding your minister and the government you work for.
 Participants will be introduced to relevant academic concepts and frameworks that can be of practical use to practitioners operating in today’s complex and often chaotic policy world.